The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

-The cluster richness $\lambda$ is the sum of the membership probabilities $p_{{\rm mem},i}$ (see Equation (\ref{eq:richness})).
-It includes corrections for the masked area (see Appendix \ref{sec:infootprint}) and the limited depth in the optical images. \eromapper was run for different filter band combinations with different luminosity thresholds.
-For the $grz$ and $griz$ runs, we select only galaxies with a minimum luminosity of $L>0.2$\,L$_*$, where L$_*$ is the break of the Schechter luminosity function \citep{Schechter1976aa}.
+The cluster richness $\lambda$ is the scaled sum of the membership probabilities $p_{{\rm mem},i}$ (see Equation (\ref{eq:richness})).
+Calculating the scaling factor ("SCALEVAL" in the catalog or $S$ in Equation (\ref{eq:richness})) is part of the \redmapper algorithm \citep{Rykoff2014aa} and includes corrections for the masked area and the limited depth in the optical images (see Appendix \ref{sec:zvlim}).
+In this section, we homogenize the richness measurements depending on the filter band combination and the minimum galaxy luminosity.
+For the $grz$ and $griz$ runs, we selected only galaxies with a minimum luminosity of $L>0.2$\,L$_*$, where L$_*$ is the break of the Schechter luminosity function \citep{Schechter1976aa}.
 This luminosity cut minimizes the scatter of the X-ray luminosity at fixed richness \citep{Rykoff2012aa}.
-For the $grzw1$ and $grizw1$ runs, we apply a higher minimum luminosity of $L>0.4$\,L$_*$ to have (a noisier but) unbiased richness at higher redshift $z>0.8$ (see Appendix \ref{sec:zvlim}).
+Where the LS is sufficiently deep to reliably (with 10$\sigma$ significance) measure galaxy luminosities down to the minimum member galaxy luminosity (i.e., $z_\lambda<z_{\rm vlim}$), the luminosity cut ensures consistent richness measurements across redshift because L$_*$ is an intrinsic property of the galaxy populations.
+For the $grzw1$ and $grizw1$ runs, we applied a higher minimum luminosity of $L>0.4$\,L$_*$ to obtain (noisier but) unbiased richnesses at higher redshift $z>0.8$ (see Appendix \ref{sec:zvlim}).
 When the luminosity threshold increases, the richness is systematically smaller because fewer galaxies are selected.
 To correct for this effect, we define a normalized richness;

 and its uncertainty